AlexF00/FirstProject/README.md

 # FirstProject
-First project still WORK IN PROGRESS, Now on desktop, tablet and mobile!
+First project.
+Now on desktop, tablet and mobile!